-1. Pick one workflow
+1. Pick a workflow

 The best first target is a repeated administrative loop such as intake, missing-information follow-up, document routing, scheduling handoff, or staff task triage.